GetSherlog/repopack/README.md

 ## Server Architecture

-Repomix uses a C++ backend server with a Next.js frontend:
+repopack-cpp uses a C++ backend server with a Next.js frontend:

 1. **Backend**: C++ server built with the Drogon framework that processes repositories and files
 2. **Frontend**: Next.js application that provides a user interface for interacting with the backend